Einsiedeln Abbey: Marian veneration

 The canonically crowned image of Our Lady of Hermits.

 In contrast to for example Lourdes, the pilgrimage in Einsiedeln does not go back to a Marian apparition, but to a monastic tradition.

 The oldest surviving reference to the Einsiedeln pilgrimage dates back to the early 14th century.
 However, the pilgrimage itself is likely to be older.
 It was encouraged by the legend of the consecration of the angels, according to which the Einsiedeln Chapel of Grace was consecrated by Christ himself in 948.
 Originally, the Einsiedeln pilgrimage was therefore a pilgrimage to the church consecrated by Christ, which only gradually became a Marian pilgrimage with the rise of Marian devotion in the High Middle Ages.
 The miraculous consecration is commemorated every year on the Feast of the Consecration of the Angels on September 14.

 The Middle Ages were the great age of pilgrimages.
 In addition to pilgrimages to Einsiedeln, many were also passing through on their way to Rome or Santiago de Compostela.

 After the Reformation and especially in the Baroque period, Einsiedeln became more and more of a Marian pilgrimage site.
 After the great ecclesiastical crisis caused by the Reformation, the monastic community consolidated again and played a significant role in shaping Einsiedeln's pilgrimage culture.

 Nowadays, the monastery is visited by hundreds of thousands of pilgrims from all over the world every year.
 The majority come from Switzerland and the surrounding countries, but pilgrims from Eastern and Central European countries are also well represented.
 In addition to the traditional religious pilgrims, there are also more and more visitors who come to the monastery and village for cultural reasons.

 Bells

-The Einsiedeln Abbey has a twelve bells in total.
+The Einsiedeln Abbey has twelve bells in total.
 The quarter hours are struck by two separate striking bells, while the hours are struck by the 2 largest swinging bells.
-Only 8 of the 12 bells are use for pealing; the largest bell hangs separately in the south tower of the main facade, while the other seven hang in the North Tower.
-The largest bell (the Trinity Bell) hangs in the south tower and weighs approximately 5.9 tons.
+Only 8 of the 12 bells are use for pealing; the largest bell or bourdon hangs separately in the south tower of the main facade, while the other seven hang in the North Tower.
+The largest bell is called the Trinity Bell, it hangs in the south tower and weighs approximately 5.9 tons.
 In Switzerland, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.

-The bourdon is one of the largest bells in Switzerland made from the bell founders of Lorraine.
-Besides its interaction with the other bells in many different partial peals and in the full peal, the bell is also very often heard solo:
+The bourdon is one of the largest bells in Switzerland made by the bell founders of Lorraine.
+Besides its interaction with the other bells in many different partial pcalledand in the full peal, the bell is also very often heard solo: